josh1-sarthak/cv-app/README.md

 - educational experience (school name, title of study, date of study)
 - practical experience (company name, position title, main tasks of your jobs, date from and until when you worked for that company)

+It is implemented both in class as well as function components (hooks).

 ## Skills Demonstrated
 - React JS - class and functional components